 My top 3 tools now:

 - Old good sql*plus with lots of scripts (including such great tools like Session Snapper and Latchprofx by Tanel Poder).
-Sqlplus saves huge amount of time in case of troubleshooting.
-It’s very fast and I don’t need to touch mouse and spend seconds even for switching between databases.
+Sqlplus saves a huge amount of time in case of troubleshooting.
+It’s very fast and I don’t need to touch the mouse and spend seconds even for switching between databases.